kranzuft/stoc/README.md

 ## RoadMap

 - escaping quotes in expressions
-- using golang error more instead of just printing an error, since this is meant to be a library not an app
-- some way to make strings case-sensitive and case-insensitive, both for the full command and part of it.
+- some way to make strings case-sensitive and case-insensitive, likely using a character in front of the expression, similar to python 3's f string
-  Probably can do using single and double quotes. quotes would be optional and default to case-insensitive but would add ability to override globally in that case global override would also override double and single quotes to denote case insensitivity in the command
-- the reference app (command line)
+- the reference app (command line) (WIP, see Frontends)
+- match support (return a list of points where a match was found, for highlighting)
-- context support
+- context support (include lines before and after a matched line)

 ## Potential additions (still considering)